aminhusni/Trinity_Matrix_Management_GUI/README.md

 ## To do list

-- Do proper error handling
+- [DONE]Do proper error handling
-- Parse responses properly according to spec
+- [DONE]Parse responses properly according to spec
 - Optimize cancerous codes
 - Force logout of all devices(security response for admins)
 - Properly redact before purging room